KlimLe/ML4B-Stock-Prediction/README.md

 Our advanced model is particularly demanding, which is why we moved our development to Google Colab.

 #### 4.5 Repositories and Streamlit
-The transfer of code from Google Colab to GitHub caused errors, and debugging was successful to the point where we were able to run the Streamlit app.
-However, the running app terminates due to a lack of RAM in its environment.

-We tried the following measures:
-- We added an instruction to prevent the model from being downloaded more than once, as this issue occurred previously.
-- Given that BERT embeddings are memory-intensive, we implemented caching to avoid unnecessary multiple generations of these embeddings.

-Unfortunately, these measures did not resolve the issue, likely because the RoBERTa model requires significant memory.
-As an alternative, we made our app available on Hugging Face, with the trade-off being that the visual presentation cannot match the appearance on Streamlit.

 The Colab file contains two cells.
 The first cell creates a streamlit app using the %%writefile app.py command.
 To deploy the app, follow these steps:
 - Run the first cell to write the Streamlit app code to app.py.
-Run the second cell to start the deployment process.
+- Run the second cell to start the deployment process.
 This cell ensures that all tunnels are properly set up.

-Important Note:
-We use this approach due to the limited capacity of Streamlit Cloud, which can sometimes lead to instability.
-By utilizing Colab, we can ensure a higher level of stability for running our Streamlit app.

 If you encounter any issues, such as connection errors or other types of errors, follow these steps:
 - Rerun the second cell.
 This will kill any existing tunnels and attempt to re-establish a new connection.
 - If the problem persists, rerun the second cell again until the connection stabilizes and the app runs smoothly.

+Important Note:
+By utilizing Colab, we can ensure a higher level of stability for running our Streamlit app.
+The transfer of code from Google Colab to GitHub caused errors, and debugging was successful to the point where we were able to run the Streamlit app.
+However, the running app terminates due to a lack of RAM in its environment.

+We tried the following measures:
+- We added an instruction to prevent the model from being downloaded more than once, as this issue occurred previously.
+- Given that BERT embeddings are memory-intensive, we implemented caching to avoid unnecessary multiple generations of these embeddings.

+Unfortunately, these measures did not resolve the issue, likely because the RoBERTa model requires significant memory.

 #### 4.6 Ethics
 - Ethical assesment should explore whether the use of prediction models could potentially destabilize financial markets.
 Widespread use among market participants could lead to self-fulfilling prophecies and increased market volatility.